 Epigenomic data analysis

-Bisulfite sequencing (BS-seq) is a method used to study DNA or RNA methylations with a single-base resolution.
+Bisulfite sequencing (BS-seq) is used to study DNA or RNA methylations with a single-base resolution.
 DNA methylation is a process by which methyl groups are added to the cytosine bases in the genome, typically in the context of CpG dinucleotides.
 BS-seq allows the identification of methylated and unmethylated cytosines in a genome by converting unmethylated cytosines to uracils through bisulfite treatment, while methylated cytosines remain unchanged.

 Bisulfite sequencing